Code of Conduct for Effective Altruism Netherlands

 - Consuming illegal drugs (according to Dutch law) is not allowed at our gatherings.
 Lawful use and possession of prescribed medication are obviously exempt.

-Experienced something or have something to report?
+Have you experienced something or do you have something to report?
 Contact us!

-- You can also contact the EAN management team (via our contact page).
+You can also contact the EAN management team (via our contact page).
+Only James and Marieke read the messages.

 There is also a ‘Community health team’ from the central organisation Centre for Effective Altruism (CEA).
 Through this website, you can read what they do and (anonymously) contact them or report something.
 They are there for the entire EA community.
 If you would find it more comfortable to contact them directly, this is possible.